switcherapi/switcher-api/readme.md

 ```

 # Hands-on testing
 Find attached into this repository some request samples (./requests).
-You just need to import to your Postman
+You just need to import to Postman.

 {{url}} = endpoint from where you are running the API.

 All calls use **Bearer Token**.
 Remember to copy the jwt combination after signing up.
 It generates a expirable token and a refresh token.

-Once the token expires, a new one can be generate using: **{{url}}/admin/refresh/me**
+Once token expires, a new one can be generate using: **{{url}}/admin/refresh/me**

 **1) Create a master admin user.**
 - {{url}}/admin/signup [POST]